Luos-io/Documentation/docs/hardware-consideration/Test-your-configuration.md

 To use the selftest tool, you have to define SELFTEST using "-D SELFTEST" GCC build flag.

 :::info
-If you use platformio IDE, you must add a "-D SELFTEST" directive in the build_flags setting (this can be found in platformio.ini file).
+If you use platformio IDE, you must add a "-D SELFTEST" directive in the build_flags setting (this can be found in the file platformio.ini).
 :::

 To finish, you need to add this in your main file: